gyandip-chauhan/pdf-master/README.md

 # pdf-master

 `pdf-master` is a Ruby gem that enables adding signatures and stamps to PDFs using Prawn and CombinePDF.
+It allows users to specify exact coordinates or use predefined positions for placement.

 ## Installation